ichanmsngkyy/emc_finals/README.md

-**EMC FINALS **
+# EMC FINALS

-Create a dashboard system
+**Create a Dashboard System**

-Implement dashboard by using emmbed with javascript and utilizing iframe.
+- Implement the dashboard using JavaScript.
+- Utilize iframe for embedding.